NathanPB/reauth-nextjs/example/README.md

 This example contains:
 - ReAuth setup with ``docker-compose``, for demonstration purposes only.
 - Set up the ReAuth client route handlers in ``/api/auth``
-- ReAuth configuration to login with Google, Twitch and Discord
+- ReAuth configuration to login with Twitch and Discord

 ## ReAuth Configuration